AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ## Launching with a solid motor

-For what concerns the specific characteristics of each engine type, the EuRoc guys made a [great post](https://www.instagram.com/p/CUhoVtkNmTi) on this topic, so I won't dig too much into the details of it.

-For Lynx, we went for the Aerotech M2000R (you can find all the specs on [the Lynx page](https://www.skywarder.eu/blog/lynx-en/) of our website) this year, although we are preparing our own [hybrid motor](https://www.skywarder.eu/blog/chimaera-en/) for future editions.
+For what concerns the difference between solid, liquid and hybrid engines, the EuRoc guys made a [great post](https://www.instagram.com/p/CUhoVtkNmTi) on this topic, so I won't discuss this here: I'll just say that, for Lynx, we went for an off-the-shelf solid motor, the Aerotech M2000R (you can find all the specs on [the Lynx page](https://www.skywarder.eu/blog/lynx-en/) of our website).
+For future editions, we are preparing our own [hybrid motor](https://www.skywarder.eu/blog/chimaera-en/).

-{{< figure src="img/skyward-euroc21-ignition.png.webp" caption="Preparation of the rocket before ignition. © Skyward Experimental Rocketry, 2021" size="800x" width="800">}}
+{{< figure src="img/skyward-euroc21-ignition.png.webp" caption="Preparation of the rocket before ignition. © Skyward Experimental Rocketry, 2021" >}}

-Our solid motor had the advantage that we bought it off-the-shelf, but one of the problems with solid motors is that **you cannot control thrust**: basically, once you kickstart the chemical reaction, you can't stop it.
+Solid motors have the advantage that you can buy them off-the-shelf, and are simpler to deal with.
+The downside, however, is that **you cannot control thrust**: basically, once you kickstart the chemical reaction, you can't stop it.
 Also, the amount of total thrust provided will slightly vary between motors of the same exact type, since variations in the propellant and igniter can cause significant performance differences.

 So, how do you even control this thing?
 Well, in short, you can't control the motor directly, but you can at least **slow down the rocket** if you use some external components.
 In our case, we designed a set of retractible **aerobrakes** that were controlled by the electronic system through servo motors.
 These aerobrakes can be opened or closed at different degrees to adapt to the current speed in real-time.

 <!-- Another thing that has to be taken into account with solid motors is reliability: small difference in the propellant, external conditions (temperature, humidity etc.) and in the igniter can cause significant difference in the *performance* of the motor, i.e. the amount of total thrust it will provide.
 Hence, you have to design your control algorithms to react in real-time to the measured acceleration profile, which you don't really know until you don't start the engine. -->

-## The role of the on-board software
+## Software...
+What software?

 Skyward develops and maintains all kinds of software: some is used for simulating the trajectory of the flight, other is used by Mission Control in the **Ground Station** during launch-day, and another part, the so-called **on-board software**, is a bunch of code written in C++ that gets executed _inside_ the rocket.

 But where _exactly_ inside the rocket?

-{{< figure src="img/deathstack2.jpg.webp" caption="Two components of the Death Stack, our on-board computer. © Skyward Experimental Rocketry, 2021" size="800x" width="800" >}}
+{{< figure src="img/deathstack2.jpg.webp" caption="Two components of the Death Stack, our on-board computer. © Skyward Experimental Rocketry, 2021" >}}

 ## The Electronic System